 \subsection{Discrete Tenor Structure: Revisit of \cite{LiangLutkebohmertXiao}}

-In this subsection, we extend the main results in \cite{LiangLutkebohmertXiao} to our general setup. \cite{LiangLutkebohmertXiao} show that there exists a threshold, called the \emph{bank run barrier}\footnote{In the following we will call this also debt run barrier as our model is more suitable for corporations rather than for banks which have a quite different balance sheet than the one we consider here.}, such that the representative short-term creditor will withdraw her funding whenever the firm fundamental falls below this barrier at a rollover date.
+In this subsection, we extend the main results in \cite{LiangLutkebohmertXiao} to our general setup. \cite{LiangLutkebohmertXiao} show that there exists a threshold, called the \emph{debt run barrier} such that the representative short-term creditor will withdraw her funding whenever the firm fundamental falls below this barrier at a rollover date.
 The debt run barrier is only a finite sequence of numbers, since the creditor only has a finite number of rollover dates to decide whether to run or not.
 In our general setting we define the debt run barrier $D_{T_n}^{Run}$ for any $n=0, 1,\ldots, N$ as the critical asset value such that the representative short-term creditor is indifferent in terms of running or rolling over her debt, i.e., it is defined via the unique value $x_{T_n}^{*}$ such that $1=U(T_n, x^*_{T_n})$ in the maximum term in dynamic programming equation (\ref{DynamicProgrammingEquation}).
 The debt run barrier $D_{T_n}^{Run}$ is then determined by Since such a debt run barrier is determined by the \emph{representative short-term creditor}, it is actually the debt run barrier for \emph{all of the short-term creditors}, who will then run on the firm if $V_{T_n}\leq D_{T_n}^{Run}$.
 Although the representative creditor (so every short-term creditor) holds the belief that $\xi$ proportion of them will run on the firm at each date $T_n$, they will actually run at the same time based on such a debt run barrier strategy.
 In fact, such kind of debt run barrier strategy also appears in dynamic debt run models such as \cite{MorrisShin}, \cite{HeXiongRun} and \cite{LiangLutkebohmertXiao}.

 In the following, we show that such a debt run barrier always dominates the insolvency barrier.
 Note that the value function $U(t,x)$ is obviously increasing with respect to $x$, and when the firm goes bankrupt due to insolvency at a rollover date $T_n=\tau^{Ins}$, the value function is